 I’ve seen a lot of whipped cream recipes that use gelatin, non dairy creamers and commercial cream stabilizers, but I find the best way to make whipped cream that tastes natural and keeps it’s creamy texture without falling flat is ordinary skimmed milk powder (If you can’t fine it in your supermarket, you can buy it here on Amazon).

-It’s made from milk so it’s natural in flavor, but still stabilizes the cream to hold it’s chap for days.
+It’s made from milk so it’s natural in flavor, but still stabilizes the cream to hold it’s shape for days (scroll down for the complete recipe).

 Below are a few of my recipes that have been tried and tested using this recipe.
 I’ve given the amount of time it was stored in the fridge and the effects on the dish after storing.